awsdocs/aws-cdk-guide/doc_source/cli.md

       --execute              Whether to execute ChangeSet (--no-execute will NOT execute the ChangeSet)    [boolean] [default: true]

+      --change-set-name      Name of the CloudFormation change set to create [string]

   -f, --force                Always deploy stack even if templates are identical
                                                       [boolean] [default: false]